ankurk91/wp-google-map/readme.txt

 `

-= Full screen control not visible =
+= Full screen control not visible. =

 This is because of you theme css, test with WP default theme first.

-= Shortcode does not work in text widget =
+= Shortcode does not work in text widget. =

 Add this line to your theme's functions.php `add_filter( 'widget_text', 'do_shortcode' );`

-= Changes does not reflect after saving settings ? =
+= Changes does not reflect after saving settings. =

 Are you using some Cache/Performance plugin (eg:WP Super Cache/W3 Total Cache) ?
 Then flush your WP cache and refresh target page.

-= Where does it store settings and options ? =
+= Where does it store settings and options? =

 WP Database->wp-options->ank_google_map.
 Uses a single row, stored in array for faster access.

-= From where does it loads additional Marker (colored) images ? =
+= From where does it loads additional Marker (colored) images? =

 Every marker image is loaded from official Google Server.
 You can also upload your own marker images.

-= What if i uninstall/remove this plugin ? =
+= What if i uninstall/remove this plugin? =

 No worry!
 It will remove its traces from database upon uninstall.
 You have to remove short-code from your pages by yourself.

-= How do i enter correct language code ? =
+= How do i enter correct language code? =

 You can force google to load a specific language for all visitors.<br>
 Get latest supported language code list from [here](https://developers.google.com/maps/faq#languagesupport).
 If you don't specify language code then google will try to load the language requested by visitor's web browser.

-= How to make it responsive =
+= How to make it responsive? =

 Set Map Canvas Width to 100 %.
 Map will auto center upon resize.

-= I don't want border on map canvas =
+= I don't want border on map canvas? =

 Leave the color field empty and it will not be applied.

-= Did you test it with old version of WordPress ? =
+= Did you test it with old version of WordPress? =

-No, tested with v4.7.2 (latest as of now) only.
+No, i always test with latest version only.
 So i recommend you to upgrade to latest WordPress today.

 = Failed to load Google Map.
 Refresh this page and try again.
 What is this ? =